-To be treated as a qualified performing artist, a married individual must also file a joint return, unless the individual and his or her spouse lived apart for all of 2004.
-On a joint return, requirements (1), (2), and (3) must be figured separately for each spouse.
-However, requirement (4) applies to the combined adjusted gross income of both spouses.
+In addition, if you are married, you must file a joint return unless you lived apart from your spouse for all of 2005.
+If you file a joint return, you must figure requirements (1), (2), and (3) separately for both you and your spouse.
+However, requirement (4) applies to the combined adjusted gross income of both you and your spouse.